 Out of curiosity I took a look at his service and below is a detailed, unbiased review (Meaning that I don’t have any affiliation with his service or get paid to write this) of his service after personally using his service as a member.
+His company pays a large referral commission so keep that in mind when you are reading various Jason Bond reviews.

 I am just providing information on my experience and what I observed as a member.
 Normally I wouldn’t go near any stock pick service especially one that focuses on low priced stocks but I tried it out during a promotion they were offering.
 Anyways, here is my review…..